Which histogram does not belong? Be prepared to explain your reasoning.

 - Heights of 30 athletes from the same sport

-- High temperatures for each day of the last month in a city you’d like to visit
+- High temperatures for each day of the last month in a city you would like to visit

 - Prices for all the menu items at a local restaurant